lpfgarcia/born/README.md

 # born

 The born package provides two new methods for the artificial addition of label noise into datasets based on borderline noise.
-The difference between the two methods is the criterion and bias adopted to estimate which are the borderline examples to be disturbed.
-The first method is based on the ratio of intra/inter class Nearest Neighbor distance and the second method is based on the distance between the examples and the decision border induced by a radial kernel.
+The difference between the two methods is the criterion and bias adopted to estimate which are the borderline examples to be disturbed: the first method is based on the ratio of intra/inter class Nearest Neighbor distance and the second method is based on the distance between the examples and the decision border induced by a radial kernel.

 ## Installation